Tire damage can be covered by car insurance if you have comprehensive and collision coverage.

 Types of tire warranties

 There are five main types of tire warranties, which generally last for a certain period of time or a certain number of miles.
-Because tires take the most wear and tear from the road, they will need to be replaced more than once over the life span of your vehicle.
-But it's important to find the best tire warranty for your situation.
+Because tires take the most wear and tear from the road, they will need to be replaced more than once over the life of your car.
+It's important to find the best tire warranty for your situation.

 - Treadwear warranty